jmcclenon/AWS/AWS Glossary.md

 unlink from VPC

-The process of unlinking (or detaching) an EC2-Classic  [instance](https://docs.aws.amazon.com/gene
+The process of unlinking (or detaching) an EC2-Classic  [instance](
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTQ0NDk3ODYsMTA5NDU0NTE3M119
+eyJoaXN0b3J5IjpbLTQ4OTMwOTU3MCwxMDk0NTQ1MTczXX0=
 -->